2022 Annual Battle of the Bands & Solo/Duo Competition

 To be eligible, you'll need to fully complete the application form and send all of the following:

-Confirmation of DCBS membership* - identify which you're entering: Battle of the Bands or Solo/Duo Competition
+Confirmation of DCBS membership - identify which competition you're entering: Battle of the Bands or Solo/Duo Competition

 Confirmation that you and your band have read the Scoring Criteria, Penalties, and Eligibility Criteria.

-Battle of the Band and Solo/Duo entries, with the above items, should be emailed to email@example.com and hard copies should also be mailed to the address below:
+Battle of the Bands and Solo/Duo entries, with the above items, must be emailed to email@example.com.
+Hard copies sent through the regular mail are not requested nor expected.

 An act may enter the IBC a maximum of three times, after which they are no longer eligible.
 They may not participate in the IBC in three consecutive years; i.e., there must be a break of at least one year after competing two years in a row.